yseulthb/yseulthb.github.io/_posts/2018-05-09-veggie-diet.md

 (NB: talking about coffee, if you prefer decaf I strongly suggest that you check how caffeine has been removed: prefer the brands that do not use nasty cleaning solvent ;) )

 - <strong> After intense sport, allow you to sip salty water </strong> <br>
 Salt works for your body homeostasis (i.e. its autoregulation).
 It helps regulate the concentration of our body fluids and is also involved in muscle and nerve function.
 When you exercise, you sweat and thus lose salt, sometimes a lot, and your body fluids get imbalanced.
-Drinking salty water will easily help your body compensate for this fluid loss and will reduce the risk of having cramps due to your body dehydratation. <br>
+Drinking salty water will easily help your body compensate for this fluid loss and will reduce the risk of having cramps due to your body dehydration. <br>
 Obviously, you should be aware that too much salt is bad for your health as it increases the risk of developing cardiovascular diseases.

 - <strong> Consider supplying yourself in iodine </strong> <br>
 Mostly found in sea animals and sea plants, and to a less extent in dairy products, iodine plays a huge role in thyroid regulation, being a component of thyroid hormones (remember those iodine tabs you get when there is a nuclear accident ?).
 Nowadays, table salt is also enriched in iodine, but not systematically and not everywhere.
-This measure has helped by lots to reduce the occurence of iodine deficiency. <br>
+This measure has helped by lots to reduce the occurrence of iodine deficiency. <br>
 The risk of a deficiency in iodine are plurals: a delay in body growth, mental disorders, an abnormally functioning thyroid (goitre/enlargement of the thyroid), impacts on the fetus, congenital hypothyroidism. <br>
 Also good to know: Apparently it has been shown that soy might prevent the absorption of iodine at some levels.
 (REF)